Newsom Says Trump Ordered DOJ Probe; Source Confirms Multiple Investigations Around Him

 - On Monday, June 15, 2026, Gov. Gavin Newsom released a video on his official website and X saying the Justice Department is investigating him and his wife (Gov. Gavin Newsom).

-- Newsom said that in recent days federal agents had knocked on the doors of family, friends and former employees seeking documents and said he believes investigators are “trying to find” a crime rather than responding to one (family, friends and former employees).
+- Newsom said federal agents have recently knocked on the doors of family, friends and former employees seeking documents and that he believes investigators are "trying to find" a crime rather than responding to one (federal agents).

-- He publicly accused President Donald Trump of directing the probe and framed it as retaliation for his criticism of Trump and because he is considering a 2028 presidential run (President Donald Trump).
+- He publicly accused President Donald Trump of directing the probe to target a political foe and said the action is retaliation because he is considering a 2028 presidential run (President Donald Trump).

-- A person familiar with the matter said there are multiple federal investigations into people around Newsom — including one involving his wife's taxes — that began in 2025 after whistleblower complaints in California, and that political leadership in Washington was not involved in opening the probes (one involving his wife's taxes).
+- A person familiar with the matter told reporters there are multiple federal investigations into people around Newsom — including one involving his wife's taxes — that began in 2025 after whistleblower complaints in California government (multiple federal investigations).

-- The White House declined to comment directly and referred questions about the matter to the Justice Department (The White House).
+- The White House declined to comment directly on Newsom's allegation and referred questions to the Justice Department (The White House).

 Follow how coverage of this story developed over time